Garrvvvvvv/Garrvvvvvv/README.md

 </p>

 <p align="center">
-  *“Turning caffeine into clean code, one commit at a time.”*
+  Turning caffeine into clean code, one commit at a time.
 </p>